Business Overdraft (£3m-£25m turnover)

-All lending is subject to a satisfactory credit assessment and we will need your permission to carry our a credit check on you are your business.
+All lending is subject to a satisfactory credit assessment and we will need your permission to carry out a credit check on you and your business.

 You should not apply for an amount that you cannot comfortably afford to repay now and in the future to avoid the possibility of legal action.

 All lending is subject to status.
 Security may be required.

 **The minimum fee is applicable in order to cover the administration cost of arranging smaller overdrafts.

 Important Legal Information